Attention to detail, milkshakes fire German glory

 The fortress, erected in the middle of a poor town of 800 residents, was protected by high walls and armed guards.

-Some 30 kilometers (18 miles) and a 15-minute ferry-crossing from the nearest city of Porto Seguro, the camp’s isolation meant no distractions, no sponsors, no well-wishers and no journalists to stir dissent.
+Some 30 kilometres (18 miles) and a 15-minute ferry-crossing from the nearest city of Porto Seguro, the camp’s isolation meant no distractions, no sponsors, no well-wishers and no journalists to stir dissent.

 “We’re glad that none of you tried to climb over the walls and sneak into the camp,” team manager Oliver Bierhoff told reporters on the eve of the final.
 “The conditions for the team to focus and concentrate were ideal.”